 The progressive development of electric drive technologies and battery systems has opened up a new business model for the fictitious energy supplier GreenEnergy: eMobility.
 In this context GreenEnergy is planning a partnership with the eRoaming specialist, Plug & Charge.

 Plug & Charge enables eDrivers to charge their vehicles in a user-friendly way.
 This takes place without administrative effort, i.e. “plug and charge” (cable).
 Billing is conveniently done via the electricity bill.
 Automatic authentication and authorization at the charging station makes prior registration (e.g. RFID card systems, credit cards, and mobile apps) obsolete.
-The customer experience is massively increased, thereby boosting demand.
+The customer experience is massively increased, thereby boosting the demand.

 With the decision to introduce the new model, a decision about the future architecture of the company is made at the same time.
 When implementing and providing the required capabilities, business processes are adapted by GreenEnergy, new systems are introduced, information flows and interfaces are adapted and the “digital” capability “plug in and load” is provided.

-The OKR & ArchiMate Approach
+The OKR & ArchiMate Approach Applied

 The introduction of this new sales channel is based on an agile approach.
 For the time being, the focus will be on early customer feedback.
 Only in the later phases will the focus be on the technical infrastructure.
-Central to each cycle of the project are the “Objectives & Key Results” (OKR), which will generate a measurable added value for GreenEnergy and its customers (Note: Basics of OKR are not discussed further here, please contact us for more information).
+Central to each phase (or cycle) of the project are the “Objectives & Key Results” (OKR), which will generate a measurable added value for GreenEnergy and its customers (Note: Basics of OKR are not discussed further here, please contact us for more information).